aholkner/AppStoreConnect/README.md

 * **StudioDrydock.AppStoreConnect.ApiGenerator** \
   Command-line app that regenerates the source of `StudioDrydock.AppStoreConnect.Api`.
 Only required when the OpenAPI specification published by Apple changes (or to fix bugs in the generation).
 * **StudioDrydock.AppStoreConnect.Cli** \
-  Command-line app demonstrating usage of the API.
-It simply lists the ID and Bundle ID of the apps you manage.
+  Command-line app demonstrating usage of the API, with some basic functionality.

 ## Authorization